teachingaway/teachingaway.github.io/_posts/2014-03-16-startup-shuts-down-a-patent-troll.md

 # Epilogue: Patent Troll Ordered to Pay $300,000 Compensation to Find The Best (10/23/2014)

-Here's Judge Cote's attorney's fees decision from October 23, 2014.
+Judge Denise Cote awarded defendant Find the Best its attorney's fees in a  decision issued October 23, 2014.
+Find the Best asked for $150,000 in compensation, and Judge Cote decided to double it.
+My favorite quote:

+> but for FTB’s financial resources and resolve, Lumen’s predatory behavior would likely have proceeded unchecked.

+Here's the entire decision:

 **Lumen View Technology, LLC,  v.
 Findthebest.com,  Inc.**